Archive for October, 2004

 So…

-So obviously this post doesn’t explain when to say no. Instead, I’m asking y’all.
-When is it okay to say no?
-Especially against the obvious benefits of saying yes?
+So obviously this post doesn’t explain when to say no. adidas tubular shadow Instead, I’m asking y’all.

 Basie Centennial